 A graduate student cannot earn graduate credits by registering for an undergraduate course using an undergraduate course number.
 Thus, directly registering for undergraduate courses does not count towards full-time status.
 This issue is particularly important for students that are required to have full-time status, such as international students or students having financial support in the department or university.
 However, an undergraduate course can, with permission of the Graduate Director and the instructor, be taken using the course designation CSE 587 (Proficiency Requirement in Computer Science).
-This enables earning of graduate credits.
+Credits for CSE 587 will count towards the student's full-time status requirement.
 To do so, a student should register for the section of CSE 587 which corresponds to the professor who is teaching the undergraduate course in question.
 Note the following points for the use of CSE 587: